whopkinscom/Development/Moonrise.Samples/readme.txt

         public static void Logging()
         {
             Settings.Application.Read("Logging", ref LoggingConfiguration, true);

+            {
-            // You could also read this into a LoggingConfig property - yes it's perhaps a bit of a pain to repeat the property twice but that's just how you need to do it!
+                // You could also read this into a LoggingConfig property - yes it's perhaps a bit of a pain to repeat the property twice in this call but that's just how you need to do it!
                 // POINT IS, if you want to use it as a property, then go ahead, you can!
+                Settings.Application.Read("Logging", LoggingConfigurationAsProperty,
-            Settings.Application.Read("Logging", LoggingConfigurationAsProperty, () => LoggingConfigurationAsProperty,
+                    () => LoggingConfigurationAsProperty,
                     true);

-            if (LoggingConfigurationAsProperty.Level != LoggingConfiguration.Level)
+                if (LoggingConfigurationAsProperty.Logger.OutputLevel != LoggingConfiguration.Logger.OutputLevel)
                     throw new ApplicationException("Go on, I dare you!");

-            Logger.LogProvider = new BasicFileLogProvider(LoggingConfiguration.LogFile);
-            Logger.OutputLevel = LoggingConfiguration.Level;
-            Logger.UseContext = LoggingConfiguration.UseLoggingContext;
-            Logger.ActivateLogTags(LoggingConfiguration.LogTags);
+            }

+            Logger.Initialise(LoggingConfiguration.Logger, new BasicFileLogProvider(LoggingConfiguration.LogFile));
             Logger.Seperate('*');
             Logger.Debug("Just logging the current logging settings");
             Logger.Debug(LoggingConfiguration);